sittercity/sprig/README.md

 label
 :  Human readable label.
 Default will be the field name converted with `Inflector::humanize()`.

+description
+:  Description of the field.
+Default is `''` (an empty string).

 filters
 :  Validate filters for this field.